idaholab/moose/framework/doc/content/source/chaincontrols/ScaleOldChainControl.md

 the previous time value for a [chain control data](/ChainControlData.md) by another chain control data.
-The resulting value is named `<control>:value`, where `<control>` is the user-given name of the control.
+The resulting value is named `<control>:value`, where `<control>` is the user-given name of the `ScaleOldChainControl`.
 The chain control data to scale may be the same chain control data created by this `ChainControl`, or it may be another.